gokrazy/rsync/README.md

 sends, i.e. is running the same version on client and server, or at least a compatible-enough version.
-You can either specify `--protocol=27` on the client, or use setup 4, which negotiates the protocol version, side-stepping possible compatibility gaps between rsync clients and `gokr-rsyncd`.
+You can either specify `--protocol=27` on the client, or use setup 4, which negotiates the protocol version, side-stepping possible compatibility gaps between rsync clients and `gokr-rsync`.

 Example:
 * Server will be started via SSH
-* Client: `rsync --rsync-path=gokr-rsyncd webserver:path`
+* Client: `rsync --rsync-path=gokr-rsync webserver:path`

 ### Setup 4: SSH (daemon)